gjungb/phantomjs/_posts/documentation/learn/2013-08-26-quick-start.md

 });
 ```

 Since the script is executed as if it is running on a web browser, standard DOM scripting and CSS selectors work just fine.
-It makes PhantomJS suitable to carry out various [[page automation tasks|Page Automation]].
+It makes PhantomJS suitable to carry out various [page automation tasks]({{ site.url }}/page-automation.html).

 ## Network Requests and Responses